tecladocode/web-dev-bootcamp/curriculum/section06/lectures/05_jinja2_conditional_statements/README.md

     return render_template("conditionals_truthy.html", user=user)
 ```

 In line 8, we've defined a class called `User`.
 The class takes a single argument `username`.
 An instance of the class has been created in line 18.
-Here, the value of the argument `username = "Adam"` is Truthy.
+Here, the value of the argument `username = "Adam"` is *truthy*.

 Run the Flask application and head over to [http://localhost:5000/conditionals-truthy](http://localhost:5000/conditionals-truthy) in your browser.
 You should see the template gets rendered like this:

 ![conditionals_basics_1](./assets/conditionals_truthy.png)

-Now if you instantiate the class `User` with a *Falsy* value - for example, an empty string `""` - the greeting statement of the template won't be rendered.
+Now if you instantiate the class `User` with a *falsy* value - for example, an empty string `""` - the greeting statement of the template won't be rendered.
 Here, your `app.py` will look like this:

 ```python{8,19}
 # app.py